thoughtspot/thoughtspot_tml/README.md

 options:
   -h, --help                show this help message and exit -s SRC, --src-prefix SRC  (default: DEV_)
-  -d DST, --dst-prefix DST  (default: )
+  -d DST, --dst-prefix DST  (default: TEST_)
 ```

-More examples can be found in our [/examples directory][examples] in this repository.
+A more complex version of this example, as well as more examples can be found in the [/examples directory][examples] in this repository.

 ## `thoughtspot_tml` Reference